• Skip to main content

 Calling home from the beach

-Needless to say, the calls back home were few and far between.
-I would check in once a month to say that I was still alive and give out my next destination.
+The calls back home were few and far between; I would check in once a month to say I was still alive and give out my next destination.

-No more looking for little stores, queuing in internet cafes or hearing that dreaded beep when you were just about to run out of credit before you got a chance to say where you even were.
+No more looking for little stores, queuing in internet cafes, or hearing that dreaded beep when you were just about to run out of credit before you could say where you were.

 Phone booth